QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 // interval gets the shared brokerage-order-poll-interval-ms default, 3000 ms.
 ```

-What silence means is one override per plugin: `OnOrderPollingNotAcknowledged` defaults to a single
+What silence means is one override per plugin: `OnBrokerageOrderNeverNotified` defaults to a single
 warning built from the brokerage name, and Schwab overrides it to keep the wording its live pilot
 verified.